ds5qdr/USRP-for-Raspberrypi/README.md

 # This git is not available, go to https://github.com/ds5qdr/USRP_update
 # This git is not available, go to https://github.com/ds5qdr/USRP_update
 # This git is not available, go to https://github.com/ds5qdr/USRP_update
-# This git is not available, go to https://github.com/ds5qdr/USRP_update
-# This git is not available, go to https://github.com/ds5qdr/USRP_update
-# This git is not available, go to https://github.com/ds5qdr/USRP_update

 on-line update USRP